SimonV-Skyline/dataminer-docs/develop/schemadoc/Protocol/Protocol.Type-communicationOptions.md

 *Feature introduced in DataMiner 8.0.7 (RN 7076).*

+> [!NOTE]
+>
+> - This option is currently only supported when having exactly 2 connections and those are of the same type.

 ### smartIpHeader

 On TCP, every packet will have the following extra header bytes: